Itryok/trident/README.md

 incorporate a robust navigation and obstacle avoidance system, with a thrust of novelty towards either the vision vertical, the power vertical, communications, or affordability.

+##Daily log

+13/06/2023
+1) Downloaded ROS 2 galactic
+2) Understood the system flow for the AUV